Loans and distributions

 Note: Participants on total and permanent disability are not eligible for installments or partial withdrawal payments.

 You are responsible for paying any applicable federal, state, local, or foreign taxes on a withdrawal or other payment from pre-tax accounts.
 A withdrawal or other payment that includes earnings on Roth or other after-tax contributions are also taxable unless certain exceptions apply.
 Early withdrawals and payments may also be subject to a 10% federal penalty tax.
 To the extent required by law, Vanguard will make the appropriate withholding for tax purposes.
-For more information on how payments from the RSP are taxed, and your options and obligations, please see the Special Tax Notice on vanguard.com/retirementplans; select Manage my money from the secure home page, then select Roll over or leave the plan.
+For more information on how payments from the RSP are taxed, and your options and obligations, please see the Special Tax Notice on vanguard.com/retirementplans; select Manage my money, then select Roll over or leave the plan.